Residential Property Disclosure Act.

 § 47E‑5.
 Time for disclosure; cancellation of contract.

-(a) The owner of real property subject to this Chapter shall deliver to the purchaser the disclosure statement required by this Chapter no later than the time the purchaser makes an offer to purchase, exchange, or option the property, or exercises the option to purchase the property pursuant to a lease with an option to purchase.
-The residential property disclosure statement may be included in the real estate contract, in an addendum, or in a separate document.
+(a) The owner of real property subject to this Chapter shall deliver to the purchaser the disclosure statements required by this Chapter no later than the time the purchaser makes an offer to purchase, exchange, or option the property, or exercises the option to purchase the property pursuant to a lease with an option to purchase.
+The residential property disclosure statement, the mineral and oil and gas rights mandatory disclosure statement, or the owners' association and mandatory covenants disclosure statement may be included in the real estate contract, in an addendum, or in a separate document.

-(b) If the disclosure statement required by this Chapter is not delivered to the purchaser prior to or at the time the purchaser makes an offer, the purchaser may cancel any resulting real estate contract.
+(b) If the disclosure statements required by this Chapter are not delivered to the purchaser prior to or at the time the purchaser makes an offer, the purchaser may cancel any resulting real estate contract.
 The purchaser's right to cancel shall expire if not exercised prior to the following, whichever occurs first:

 (1) The end of the third calendar day following the purchaser's receipt of the disclosure statement;